ibra0203/Secret-Message-Image-Encryptor/README.md

 To try the application:
 http://messageencryptor.azurewebsites.net
+(if the website is down, please clone the repository and run it locally)

 ## Encryption/Decryption Explained
 If you tried to encrypt a message using this app, you'll get a similar result to this: